-This year saw a return to many in-person events, meetings, and training sessions.
+HARMONY PROJECT This year saw a return to many in-person events, meetings, and training sessions.
 The Harmony Project team was excited to jump back in!
 May is Sexual Violence Awareness Month (SVAM) and the theme for 2022 was 'Consent Through the Ages', focusing on things that community members of all ages can do every day to ensure a safe and respectful environment.
 The theme was embedded within our community and resonated with many folks, deepening the community's understanding of consent.
 Due to its success, the Harmony Project Committee decided to build on it for 2023 with additional focus on the workplace and being an Everyday Upstander.
 The Harmony Project worked with local stakeholders including Bryan at Bow Media to produce an impactful video which is currently being screened prior to all movies at our two local theaters, making it the highest viewed and shared video that the Harmony Project has produced to date.
 This was a monumental year for new educational content development, including our Consent is Like Fries, How to Be an Upstander, and Pyramid of Violence posters.
 These assets allow the Harmony Project to reach more community members and share our messages in new ways.
 Timing and community readiness is key when it comes to violence prevention and this work corresponded with the engagement of new people, including many hospitality businesses in town, wanting to positively impact community safety.
 YWCA Banff is excited by this momentum and the role of the Harmony Project in engaging workplaces in meaningful change in the years to come.
-I practice consent by asking my partner what level of intensity they are comfortable with

 Upstander: someone who recognizes actions, attitudes, and beliefs that normalize violence and stands up or speaks out against them.

-presentations & workshops

-workshop participants

-8%

-of respondents reported an increase in their knowledge/awareness of sexual violence and related topics

-new educational & public awareness resources developed
+asking my partner what level of intensity they are comfortable with presentations & workshops of respondents reported an increase in their knowledge/awareness of sexual violence and related topics 10.8% new educational & public awareness resources developed WE PREVENT